ZB Bank Limited

-ZB Bank Limited (ZBBL), also known as ZB Bank but commonly referred to as Zimbank, is a commercial bank in Zimbabwe.
+ZB Bank Limited (ZBBL), also known as ZB Bank and commonly referred to as Zimbank, is a commercial bank in Zimbabwe.
 It is licensed by the Reserve Bank of Zimbabwe, the central bank and national banking regulator.

 Location

 The headquarters and main branch of ZB Bank Limited are in ZB House, at 21 Natal Road, in Avondale, Harare, Harare, the capital and largest city of Zimbabwe.
 The geographical coordinates of the bank's headquarters are: 17°47'59.0"S, 31°02'30.0"E (Latitude:-17.799722; Longitude:31.041667).

 ZB Life Assurance- Individual Life

-ZB Life Assurance products are designed and tailor-made to suit the needs of individuals and households and these products include the following:
+ZB Life Assurance products include the following: